 In the early 1980s, the Museum established photography—with an emphasis on work created after 1970—as a primary collecting area.
 The core of this collection was assembled using proceeds from the sale of secondary and tertiary objects deaccessioned in the mid-1980s.
 The collection now comprises more than 950 photographs and illustrates a range of processing techniques and approaches to the medium.
 The Museum not only has collected work by artists who stage, manipulate, and otherwise transform their subjects such as Eileen Cowin, Cindy Sherman, and Sandy Skoglund, but also the candid photographs of Henri Cartier-Bresson, Garry Winogrand, and most recently Andy Warhol.

 The Museum has approximately 350 paintings in its permanent collection.
 This collection varies widely both thematically and stylistically, and although the Museum has several 19th-century paintings, the core of the collection was created after 1950.
 This collection includes work by internationally-recognized artists such as realist Rockwell Kent, expressionist Alma Thomas, and photorealist Ralph Goings.
 The Museum also houses work by important artists associated with Florida and the Tampa Bay region, for example, William Pachner, Jon Corbino, Syd Solomon, and Theo Wujcik.

-The Museum’s focus on new media, video, and installation art as a primary collecting area coincided with the opening of its new building in 2010.
-With the exception of two late-1970s VHS videos by Tom Phillips and Ian Hamilton Finlay, the core of this collection was created in the 21st century.
+The Tampa Museum of Art’s focus on new media, video, and installation art as a primary collecting area coincided with the opening of its new building in 2010.
+Except for two late-1970s VHS videos by Tom Phillips and Ian Hamilton Finlay, the core of this collection was created in the 21st century.